- Rowing Basics

 To be classified as an Adaptive Rower so that you can race competitively you need to be assessed by two members of the National Classifier Team.

-- Those wishing to be classified should contact Maddie Millichap to register their place and receive information on the times and location of the classification.
+- Those wishing to be classified should contact Jacqui Johnston to register their place and receive information on the times and location of the classification.

 - The classification process will be performed by two classifiers, one medical and one technical.
 You will be required to complete a British Rowing Adaptive Rower Consent Form together with a Declaration of Medical Conditions that may require Emergency Procedures Form.
 A signed letter or documentation from a medical doctor is required providing a clear medical diagnosis The classifiers will assess your functional ability through a medical evaluation and a technical evaluation on a rowing machine and/or water.
 If you wear a prosthesis or orthotic device including walking aids (crutches) you should bring these with you, along with any other information you feel will be necessary.